 Faculty, here are a few ways I can support you and your work:

 The UWB & CC Campus Library occupies Land that has been inhabited by Indigenous peoples-- specifically, Sammamish people and their relations-- Since Time Immemorial.
 This campus is located on property arbitrated in the 1855 Treaty of Point Elliott, by which settler colonists coerced Coast Salish-speaking people to reservations and tribal leaders preserved their peoples’ fishing, gathering, and hunting rights.
 "There are many creative ways to take restorative measures and even to give [L]and back, such as by returning U.S. national parks to the appropriate tribes" (Sobo, Lambert, & Lambert; 2021).
 Today, descendants of the Sammamish people are members of several thriving Indigenous communities along the Salish Sea.
-I honor these communities, their elders, and the Land itself.
+I honor these communities, their elders, the Land itself, and the shared Waters it touches.

 Sobo, E., Lambert, M., & Lambert, V. (2021, October 7).
 Land acknowledgments meant to honor Indigenous people too often do the opposite – erasing American Indians and sanitizing history instead.
 The Conversation. https://theconversation.com/land-acknowledgments-meant-to-honor-indigenous-people-too-often-do-the-opposite-erasing-american-indians-and-sanitizing-history-instead-163787